exercism/v3/languages/csharp/exercises/concept/regular-expressions/.docs/after.md

 Caveats:

-- The safest approach is to used named captures.
+- The safest approach is to use named captures.
 - Capture groups do generally occur in the `Groups` collection in the same order as they appear in the text.
 - `Groups[0]` appears to relate to the entire match.
 - `Groups[<capture name>].Value` is almost certainly what you are interested in.
 Individual captures (other than `Caputures[0]`) appear to be for intended for diagnostic purposes if they are present.